Review of Llano River Golf Course in Llano

 Llano River Golf Course is one of those sleepers and a pleasant surprise - a real bargain, some fun and challenging holes, scenic, and enjoyable to play.
 The course is suitable for all levels of play - long hitters will find it short but troublesome because it's tight, juniors and new players with find it fun, it's fair for the ladies, and average players might be able to turn in a good score.

-The front nine is fantastic - it's fun; challenging thanks to elevation changes, tight fairways, dog legs, and trees blocking some shots; each hole is a little different; there is lots of variety; and it's scenic.
-The terrain on the front nine is rolling hills and this nine takes maximum advantage of the terrain giving you some scenic views of the hill country and the Llano River and several uphill as well as downhill shots as well as ravines and valleys to cross.
+The City of Llano owns and runs the course which opened as a nine-hole course in the '30s.
+The back nine was added in 1996.
+The front nine is good - it's fun; challenging thanks to elevation changes, tight fairways, dog legs, and trees blocking some shots; each hole is a little different; there is a fair amount of variety; and it's scenic with the trees and the Llano River as a backdrop.
+The terrain on the front nine is rolling hills and this nine takes maximum advantage of the terrain giving you some scenic views of the hill country and the Llano River and a few uphill as well as downhill shots as well as ravines and valleys to cross.
 Some of the holes we liked on the front nine at Llano River Golf Club included:

 A couple of holes that we liked on the back included: